Search our site:

 In 2020, let’s choose to live BIGGER – God Big!
 Christmas is about celebrating God stepping out of Heaven to come and live among us; that's BIG!
 If we are believers in Christ, this is an everyday occurrence; He is with us always, not just during one small season of the year.

 He is Immanuel – “God with us!”
-Celebrate – let’s not leave Christmas behind in 2019; let's live it out for others to continue to see in 2020!
+Celebrate – let’s not leave Christmas behind in the past; let's live it out for others to continue to see today, tomorrow and beyond!

 This is also a great time to begin reading our Bible daily.
 There are several Through-the-Year plans available.
 If you are new to reading the Bible, start with our Beginner plans.
 Enjoy His Word - it's sweeter than honey.